slatedocs/slate/source/includes/_endpoint-variable.md

 `/datasets/{id}/variables/weights/`

+#### GET

 GET a `shoji:order` that contains the urls of the variables that have been designated as possible weight variables.

+#### PATCH

 PATCH the `graph` with a list of the desired list of weight variables.
 The list will always be overwritten with the new values.
+This order can only be a flat list of URLs, any nesting will be rejected with a 400 response.

 If the dataset has a default weight variable configured, it will always be present on the response even if it wasn't included on a PATCH request.